akifurrahman/akifurrahman/README.md

 👋 Hi, I’m Akif Ur Rahman, a Computer Science Engineering graduate passionate about technology and innovation.

-💻 I’m proficient in programming languages such as Java, Python, C++, and web development technologies including HTML, CSS, and JavaScript.
+💻 I’m proficient in programming languages such as Java, Python, C++, and web development technologies including HTML, CSS, PHP and JavaScript.
 I have experience with frameworks like Spring Boot and Flask for building full-stack applications.

 🔍 **Projects:**
 - **Heart Disease Prediction System:** Developed a full-stack application using Spring Boot and JSP, integrating a machine learning model through Python APIs to predict heart disease.